cwoolner/flex-poker/README.md

 # Testing

-The basic unit tests, integration tests (redis using [testcontainers](https://testcontainers.com)), and arch tests run as part of a normal Maven lifecycle. `mvn test` should just work after a fresh clone.
+The basic unit tests, repository tests (redis using [testcontainers](https://testcontainers.com) and in-memory), and arch tests run as part of a normal Maven lifecycle. `mvn test` should just work after a fresh clone.
 As mentioned, the integration tests will spin up docker containers for redis, but no other external systems are hit.

+The test classes are tagged, so running a specific subset is possible using the `-Dgroups` and `-DexcludedGroups` user properties:

+* Run just the fast unit tests: `mvn test -Dgroups=unit`
+* Run all except for the redis tests: `mvn test -DexcludedGroups=repository-redis`

 In addition to the tests above, the [PIT](https://pitest.org) plugin has been included for mutation testing.
 To run: `mvn test-compile org.pitest:pitest-maven:mutationCoverage`